-In relation to FSCF, FUCF, FSSF, FSLF and FUSF, we may enter into repurchase transactions for efficient portfolio management.
+In relation to FSCF (from 1 February 2024), FUCF, FSSF and FSLF, we may enter into repurchase transactions for efficient portfolio management.
 We currently do not enter into repurchase transactions for the other Sub-Funds but may do so in the future.